HuitingZhou1/HuitingZhou1/README.md

 🚀 Feel free to explore my GitHub repositories – you can find all the projects mentioned above right here!

-🎓 Currently, I’m a Computer Engineering student transferring from UIUC to Vanderbilt University, eager to explore new opportunities.
+🎓 Currently, I’m a Computer Engineering student, eager to explore new opportunities.

 🌱 Always learning, particularly about how AI can revolutionize financial systems, and looking to collaborate on innovative tech and fintech projects!